SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.1.1 (a) Index of coastal eutrophication; and (b) plastic debris density

-This target is interpreted to cover research about the prevention and reduction of marine pollution We consider the establishment/improvement of pollution monitoring to fall under prevention.
+This target is interpreted to cover research about the prevention and reduction of marine pollution.
+We consider the establishment/improvement of pollution monitoring to fall under prevention.

 <a id="Marinepoll">[Lloyd-Smith and Immig (2018)](#f3)</a> was used to supplement with marine pollution types, as well as types mentioned in relation to the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities <a id="marinepollUN">[UN Environment Programme, n.d.](#f4)</a>.
 The `NOT PM.2.5 OR PM10` expression at the end was included to remove aspects of atmospheric pollution which can include terms for coast.